fleaz/CptHook/README.md

 # webhook-gateway
-Receive webhooks from different applications and post them to different IRC channels

 After writing a webhook receiver for both Prometheus and Gitlab, to post notifications to an IRC channel, I decided to merge the code an build something more generic.
 Many applications